= SEMAP Member

 www.sprigsavor.com | www.herbinfusion.com

-Sprig is a unique collection of artisan specialty products, including savory, herb-infused and pepper jellies, dried herbs, fruits, mulling spices, seasonings, make-your-own vanilla extract, gourd art, and birdhouse gourds.
+Sprig is a unique collection of artisan specialty products, including savory, herb and pepper jellies, herbal teas, whole-leaf dried herbs and fruits, mulling spices, seasonings, and gourd work.
+The Sprig PANTRY carries locally-produced specialty products and difficult-to-source local foods.

 Acorn Canning Company